 Liz Milliron (Mary Sutton) has been making up stories, and creating her own endings for other people’s stories, for as long as she can remember.
-She’s worked for fifteen years in the corporate world, but finds making things up is far more satisfying than writing software manuals.
-A lifelong mystery fan, her short fiction has been published in online magazines Uppagus and Mysterical-e.
-She has also had stories included in Lucky Charms: 12 Crime Tales, Blood on the Bayou (the 2016 Bouchercon anthology) and Fish Out of Water, and Malice Domestic 12 – Mystery Most Historical.
+She’s worked for over fifteen years in the corporate world, but finds making things up is far more satisfying than writing software manuals.
+A lifelong mystery fan, her short fiction has appeared at Uppagus and Mysterical-e. and been in Lucky Charms: 12 Crime Tales, Blood on the Bayou (the 2016 Bouchercon anthology), Fish Out of Water, and Malice Domestic 12 – Mystery Most Historical.

 As M.E.
-Sutton, she self-publishes the Hero’s Sword middle-grade fantasy series.
+Sutton, she writes the Hero’s Sword middle-grade fantasy series.

-She is the president of the Pittsburgh chapter of Sisters in Crime.
-Find her on Facebook at https://facebook.com/AuthorMarySutton, or follow her on Twitter (@mary_sutton73).
+She is a past-president of the Pittsburgh chapter of Sisters in Crime and a member of Pennwriters.
+Find her on Facebook at https://facebook.com/LizMilliron, or follow her on Twitter (@LizMilliron).

 I love books.
 I have for as long as I can remember.
 I love them so much, I studied English in college, earning Bachelor’s and a Master’s degrees.
-When my friends moaned about spending time in the library or reading books, I loved them.
+When my friends moaned about spending time in the library or reading, I loved it.
 This is not to say I loved everything I read (I still regret that I will never get back the time I spent reading Moby Dick) but the library was my second home.

-This stretches back earlier than college.
+This love of books goes back earlier than college.
 I grew up in a pretty small town.
-I distinctly remember riding my bike to the local library on weekends to load up on books.
-When it snowed (as it pretty frequently did near Lake Erie), people drove me.
+I still remember riding my bike to the local library on weekends to load up on books.
+When it snowed (as it did pretty frequently near Lake Erie), people drove me.
 I devoured books, probably reading the entire children’s section by the age of 12.

 It was at that time in my life that my mother and aunt introduced me to Nancy Drew.
 Oh, I met Trixie Belden too, but something about Nancy really sang to me.
-Maybe because she was older and stylish and had friends – which I did not.
+Maybe because she was older and stylish and had friends – my exact opposite.
 I wasn’t stylish and I didn’t have a lot of friends (outside of books).
 Nancy-with her auburn hair, clothes, car, and boyfriend-was it.
 And she solved mysteries.
 Come on.

 From there, the natural progression was Agatha Christie.
 Murder on the Orient Express was my introduction to Dame Agatha and I quickly read everything she’d ever penned that included Hercule Poirot or Jane Marple.
 It was pretty common to find me in the school cafeteria with a book.
-It was pretty common for me to be made fun of for it, but I didn’t care (much).
+It was also pretty common for my classmates to make fun of me for it, but I didn’t care (much).

 But I didn’t get the big whoa moment until I read Mary Higgins Clark’s Stillwatch.
 That book scared the pants off my 13-year old self.
 And when I put it down, I knew.